Zylann/godot_voxel/doc/source/instancing.md

 This system is primarily intented at natural spawning: grass, rocks, trees and other kinds of semi-random foliage.
 It is not suited for complex man-made structures like houses or villages, although scene instances can be used in some cases, if the available features suit your game.

-This feature is currently only available under `VoxelLodTerrain`.

 VoxelInstanceLibrary
 ---------------------